microsoft/playwright.dev/nodejs/docs/debug.md

 Setup [`launch.json` configuration](https://code.visualstudio.com/docs/nodejs/nodejs-debugging) for your Node.js project.
 Once configured launch the scripts with F5 and use breakpoints.

-### Use the new JavaScript debugger
+### Use the new JavaScript debugging terminal

-VS Code 1.46+ introduces the new JavaScript debugger behind a feature flag.
-The new debugger does not require a `launch.json` configuration.
-To use this:
+VS Code 1.46+ introduced the new JavaScript debugger that does not require a `launch.json` configuration.
+To use it:
-1. Enable the preview debugger
-   * Open JSON settings and add `"debug.javascript.usePreview": true`
-   * Open settings UI and enable the `Debug › JavaScript: Use Preview` setting
 1. Set a breakpoint in VS Code
    * Use the `debugger` keyword or set a breakpoint in the VS Code UI
 1. Run your Node.js script from the terminal